studio1902/statamic-peak-docs/docs/features/forms.md

 # Forms

+Peak Forms live validate and submit using [Laravel Precognition](https://laravel.com/docs/10.x/precognition).
+The forms are designed around [Form Design Patterns](https://formdesignpatterns.com) and they support the AlpineJS driven [conditional fields feature](https://statamic.dev/tags/form-create#conditional-fields).

 Peak renders forms and mail templates dynamically so you can add as many forms as you'd like, just by creating them in the CP.
+They also support form sections you can create in the form blueprint builder.
 Peak ships with a default basic contact form you can edit using the following files:

 * `resources/forms/contact.yaml` The contact form configuration.
 * `resources/blueprints/forms/contact.yaml` The forms blueprint defining all the fields.